nilsou/nilsou.github.io/source/_posts/2013-07-22-xcode-5-finally-makes-interface-builder-a-viable-option-for-teams.markdown

 Now if someone tells you that they don't want to use xib files, send them to this article, I don't think there are many reasons left not to use them.

-This is not the only improvement that Xcode 5 brings to Interface Builder, for example, setting auto-layout constraints is now awesome when it was a pain before and if you tried setting constraints in code you know that it is not a viable alternative.
+This is not the only improvement that Xcode 5 brings to Interface Builder, for example, setting auto-layout constraints is now awesome whereas it was a pain before.
+If you have tried setting constraints in code you know that it is not a walk in the park.

 Let me know what you think on [twitter](http://twitter.com/nilsou)!